pannatron/RobodogV_Camp/README.md

 **Day 3: Image Processing and Computer Vision Fundamentals**

   -Explore the basics of image processing and how computer vision algorithms can interpret and understand visual data.
 This knowledge is key to enabling robots to make sense of their surroundings.

+**Day 4: Introduction to AI with Teachable Machine**

+  -Learn about artificial intelligence through Teachable Machine, a tool that allows you to create simple AI models.
+This will serve as an introduction to how machines can learn from visual data.